Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 You’ll want to be prepared for coveted Oregon sunshine with an easily-packable sundress.

-This lightweight sundress is not only multi-functional but is also extremely stylish.
-The added shorts feature of the Mountain Hardwear Dynama Dress means you don’t have to constantly worry about your dress’s state in windy weather and you can even hit the Cascade hiking trails in style!
+Oregon summers can be hot and a sundress is an easy way to stay comfortable and mobile in the heat.
+The lightweight Mountain Hardwear Dynama Dress is not only multi-functional, but also stylish.
+The added shorts mean you won’t have to constantly worry about your dress’s state in windy weather and you can even hit the hiking trails in style.

 Oregon Packing Tips